 In these instances it is the limited company's responsibility to decide the correct employment status of the worker they provide to carry out the care - not yours.
-We explain this further on our LITRG website https://www.litrg.org.uk/employers/independent-living-paying-care/employing-carer.
+We explain this further on our LITRG website (www.litrg.org.uk/tax-guides/disabled-people-and-carers/independent-living/taking-your-own-pa).